 Then the car will take you to La Pan Tan which is a legendary route for photographers.
 You will admire the gorgeous rice terrace masterpieces created by the Hmong peasant artists from generation to generation.
 Enjoy the majestic landscape and follow the route from La Pan Tan to Mam Xoi.
 End of the day, check in your accommodation.

 After breakfast, transfer to Than Uyen, one of the Thai rice valleys.
 The splendid landscape of rice terraces in Mu Cang Chai will follow you along the way to Than Uyen.
 Before turning right to Sapa, we will make a stop to visit Na Tam Village where the Laotian and Lu people live.
 This is a beautiful, tranquil landscape.
 Traditionally, the local women are distinguished by black teeth and indigo colored clothing encrusted with silver pieces.
-Take a 2 hour hike through the river, villages, rice fields, and hills and meet the locals.
+Take a leisurely walk to explore the village and meet the locals.

 Meet our driver for a transfer to Sapa, crossing Hoang Lien Son pass (O Quy Ho pass).
 This is the longest and highest pass in Vietnam, 54km in length and 2047m in height.
 Stop to relax at the top of the pass and soak up the grandiose landscape.
 This is also a great place for photos.
 Arrive in Sapa, a town discovered by the French in 1903, in the afternoon.
 With a temperate climate, Sapa became an attraction for holidaymakers because of its beautiful rice valley, splendid mountain range and the diversity of minority tribes such as Black Hmong, Red Dao and the Dzay ethnics.